Uglypr1nces/BirthdayCard/README.md

-# Project Name: Birthday Reminder
+# Project Name: Birthday Card

 ## Description:
 This project is a simple JavaScript application that allows you to send custom birthday cards.
 An easy and quick way to lighten anyones birthday up.